 LEAP (Linking Engineering and Philanthropy) is an event for FIRST Robotics Competition (FRC) & High School FIRST Tech Challenge (FTC) teams, generously supported by Autodesk.
 It is designed to get robotics teams out in the community and using their engineering skills to help non-profits.
 As FIRST likes to say, “It’s not about the robot.”

 FIRST Robotics is an amazing opportunity for high school students to develop interest and skills in engineering.
-However, in the heat of the competition, the primary intent of this program can sometimes be obscured, directing all of the members' attention exclusively towards their robot.
-As a result, there is a need for a complementary program that encourages students to apply their skills in the real world.
+However, in the heat of the competition, the primary intent of this program can be obscured.
+As a result, we developed a program that encourages students to apply their skills to the real world.

 LEAP 2014 began the evening of Thursday, November 20th with a kick-off in which teams were given their engineering challenge from a high profile non-profit.
 The Oregon Museum of Science and Industry (OMSI) volunteered to be our guinea pig for the 2014 iteration of LEAP.